AmitJ98/vera/docs/plugin_development.md

 # Plugin Development Guide

 Vera uses a plugin-based architecture powered by [pluggy](https://pluggy.readthedocs.io/).
 This allows you to easily add support for new AI features by implementing a set of hooks.

 ## Plugin Architecture

-The following diagram illustrates the interaction between the Vera Engine and a Plugin during an test run:
+The following diagram illustrates the interaction between the Vera Engine and a Plugin during a test run:

 ```mermaid
 sequenceDiagram